Henry Wilbur Bentley: Career

+Congress

 Bentley was elected as a Democrat to the Fifty-second Congress in the Democratic landslide of 1890, Bentley was U.S. Representative for the twenty-third district of New York from March 4, 1891 to March 3, 1893.
 He served on the railroads, canals and census committees.
 He defeated incumbent U.S. Representative James S. Sherman.
 He was an unsuccessful candidate for reelection in 1892 to the Fifty-third Congress when Sherman defeated him and reclaimed his old seat.

+Later career

 In 1894, Governor Roswell P. Flower appointed him surrogate of Oneida County.

 Bentley continued the practice of law in Boonville until his death.
 He served as vice president of the Oneida County Bar Association from its organization and was a director of the New York State Bar Association.
 He was founder and vice president of the First National Bank of Boonville.
 He served as a commissioner during the Skaneateles water cases and served as chairman of the board to locate the new courthouse in Oneida County.